Regent Park Scholarship

 Yes, you can apply for this or other available TCHC-wide scholarships, such as the Investing in our Diversity Scholarship (IIODS) in the future.
 There is a cumulative maximum of $10,000 (tuition plus bursaries) per recipient from the Regent Park Scholarship Program throughout the revitalization period, or until funds have been exhausted.

-Please note: The application period for the 2024 IIODS has now closed.
+Please note: The application period for the 2025 IIODS closes on Friday, March 21 at 5 p.m.

 Did you know our SMS and email updates provide up-to-date information about TCHC's opportunities?
 Sign up for SMS and email communications to stay connected.